-For data about your visits to our Sites and where we process personal data for Sites security purposes, we will retain this data for 12 months following your last visit of our Sites.
+For data about your visits to our Sites and where we process personal data for Sites security purposes, we will retain this data for 12 months following your last visit to one of our Sites.

 Laws may require us to hold certain information for specific periods.
 In other cases, we may retain data for an appropriate period after any relationship with you ends to protect itself from legal claims, or to administer its business.

 How will you protect my data?